jyi2333/public-notes/README.md

 ---

-*just personal notes during capstone project, in case I forget some commands and configuration stuff.
+*personal notes during capstone project and WS2022, in case I forget some commands and configuration stuff.
 So not only notes on RHEL8, also notes on Ubuntu (Pop!_OS), and maybe there will be notes on Arch (Manjaro) and Windows someday.
+Yeah, maybe also notes on other softwares (vim, cmake, vulkan) on Linux etc. (just ignore them if they are useless to you)